amalgam8/amalgam8/README.md

 from microservice A:v1 route 10% of requests to B:v2 and 90% to B:v1
 ```

-A simple way to accomplish these functions is by controlling how
+*A simple way to accomplish these functions is to control how
-microservices can talk to each other.
+microservices can talk to each other.*

-## Amalgam8 - A content and version-based routing framework for microservices
+# What is Amalgam8 ?

 Amalgam8 is a platform for building polyglot microservice applications that
 enables you to route requests between microservices in a *content-based*